goong-io/goong-io.github.io/docs/pages/example/add-3d-model.md

 language:
 - JavaScript
 products:
-- Mapbox GL JS
+- Goong GL JS
 prependJs:
 - "import Example from '../../components/example';"
 - "import html from './add-3d-model.html';"
 ---

-Use a [custom style layer](https://maplibre.org/maplibre-gl-js-docs/api/properties/#customlayerinterface) with [three.js](https://threejs.org) to add a 3D model to the map.
+Use a [custom style layer](/goong-js-docs/api/properties/#customlayerinterface) with [three.js](https://threejs.org) to add a 3D model to the map.

 {{ <Example html={html} {...this.props} /> }}